 Opposition by speech to government’s public health policies is an absolute constitutional right.
 Governement’s talking of “misinformation” is ominous enough, its ceaseless repetition a threat not only to political opponents but also to the Constitution.
-Government has no constitutional power, while enforcing its public policies, to enforce the justificatory discourse underlying them.
+The government has no constitutional power, while enforcing its public policies, to enforce against freedom of speech the justificatory discourse underlying them.

 Crack Hills Have Eyes: The Clueless Panopticon

 “More American police officers died during prohibition of alcohol than any other time in history.
 300 died in 1930 alone.
 After prohibition ended, police deaths didn’t reach 200 a year again until the year Nixon declared war on drugs.”

 As this person mentions interesting data on Prohibition, I have these also:

 “By 1930, more than a third of the inmates in the nation’s federal prison system were persons convicted of violating the Volstead Act [Eighteenth Amendment’s implementing federal legislation].
 That statistic demonstrates that a major effect of prohibition was the growth of federal prisons.
 As late as the 1890s, the federal government had no prisons at all ; the small number of persons jailed for committing federal crimes were held in state prisons.”
 (G. Edward White, American Legal History, 2014)

 Nevertheless I regard Prohibition as a “noble experiment” (Herbert Hoover) and was even in touch with the Prohibition Party, which still exists.
 Please consider sending membership application: